-The standard forcing, implemented in the PENCIL CODE, employs white-in-time "frozen" harmonic non-helical plane waves.
-Their wavevectors are randomly selected from a thin shell in k space of radius k_f that fit into the periodic computational domain (for details see, e.g. Käpylä et al. 2020).
-In most of our simulations, we apply this forcing for both $f{\rm K}$ and $f{\rm M}$ in Eqs.
-(7) and (8).
-The wavevectors are further selected such that no mean field or mean flow are directly sustained, that is, the case $k_y = 0$ is excluded.3 However, due to roundoff errors, it is unavoidable that averages over harmonic functions deviate slightly from zero.
-We call this effect "leakage of the forcing into the mean fields".
-Strong shear could produce a linearly growing \overline{B}y out of a small \overline{B}x due to such leakage.
-This is why we checked its effect in purely magnetic runs and found the growth of B_y to be limited and both components to stay within margins close to numerical precision.
-Nevertheless, as will be discussed in Sect.
-3.1, with this magnetic forcing setup, the mean magnetic fields very quickly (in a few turnover times) reach dynamically effective strengths without showing a clear exponential stage.
+The standard forcing, implemented in the PENCIL CODE, employs white-in-time "frozen" harmonic plane waves, here restricted to be nonhelical.
+Their wavevectors are randomly selected from a thin shell in k space of radius $k{\rm f}$ such that they fit into the periodic computational domain (for details see, e.g., Käpylä et al. 2020).
+In most of our simulations, we apply this recipe for both kinetic and magnetic forcings in Equations (1), (2), (7), and (8).
+The wavevectors are further selected such that no mean field or mean flow is directly sustained, that is, the case $k_y = 0$ is excluded.
+However, due to roundoff errors, it is unavoidable that averages over harmonic functions deviate slightly from zero.
+We call this effect "leakage of the forcing into the mean fields."
+Strong shear could produce a linearly growing $\overline{B}{y}$ out of a small $\overline{B}{x}$ due to such leakage.
+This is why we checked its effect in purely magnetic runs and found the growth of $\overline{B}{y}$ to be limited and both components to stay within margins close to numerical precision.
+Nevertheless, as will be discussed in Section 3.1, with this magnetic forcing setup, the mean magnetic fields very quickly (in a few turnover times) reach dynamically effective strengths without showing a clear exponential stage.